 Water Shy!
 Or, Please Don’t Make Me Put My Face In the Water!

-Even if you are comfortable in the water, if you travel with family or friends you will find that many people are uneasy about dunking their faces below the surface.
-However, there are many options available by which aquaphobes can enjoy viewing undersea life.
-We’ll discuss them all, starting with the ones that put you into the water, and ending with the ones that don’t even require you to put on a swimsuit!
+Nevertheless, there are many options available by which aquaphobes can enjoy viewing undersea life.
+We’ll discuss them all, starting with the ones that put you into the water.
+We’ll end with the ones that don’t even require you to put on a swimsuit!

-There are many people who don’t mind getting into the water and even swimming, but who are daunted by the idea of getting their air through a tube.
-Since air through a tube is a critical part of both scuba diving and snorkeling, these folks need a way to look under the water with their faces still in the air.
+There are many people who don’t mind getting into the water and even swimming.
+However, they are uneasy about breathing their air through a tube.
+Unfortunately, air through a tube is a critical part of both scuba diving and snorkeling.
+Therefore, these folks need a way to look under the water with their faces still in the air.

-Fortunately, innovation has been hard at work, and there are a number of products that meet this need.
-There are two ingredients to the invention:
+Fortunately, innovation has been hard at work.
+There are a number of products that meet this need.
+There are two ingredients to each invention:

-– A floating device such as a bodyboard, also called a boogie board, or an inflatable raft, that helps you float and keeps your upper body above the surface of the water.
+– A floating device such as a bodyboard, also called a boogie board, or an inflatable raft.
+It helps you float and keeps your upper body above the surface of the water.

 – A window in the board allowing you to look directly through the surface and into the water below.
 There are typically windows on both sides of the board, with a sealed air pocket between them.
 In many cases there’s a shade around the window to reduce distraction and glare.

 This combination of elements is a great invention, I think you’ll agree.
 I call it by the generic name view board.
-However, if you set out to rent or buy one, you’ll have more luck if you ask for “a boogie board with a window,” or for one of the trademarked names.
-The images below show, in order, the Looky Board (or Lookie Board); the Snorkelboard; the Spy Board; the Sea Window; and the Sea Sled.
+However, to rent or buy one you’ll have more luck if you ask for “boogie board with a window,” or for one of the trademarked names.

-Submarines are another way to experience the undersea world.
-You may think of a submarine as a cramped and dangerous place, something out of The Hunt for Red October.
-However, providers of tourist attractions have re-invented the submarine as a visitor-friendly boat that dives only a few feet below the surface, to give visitors a close-up view of coral and tropical fish.
-The image below shows an Atlantis tourist submarine, such as offered in Hawaii and in the Caribbean.
+However, providers of tourist attractions have re-invented the submarine.
+It is now a visitor-friendly boat that dives only a few feet below the surface.
+From that location it gives guests a close-up view of coral and tropical fish.
+The image below shows an Atlantis tourist submarine, such as you might patronize during a Maui vacation.

 Glass Bottom Boat

 It’s also possible to get a good view of the fish in a more substantial setting than a boat.
-On the Great Barrier Reef there are a number of “pontoons,” basically floating platforms equipped with restaurants, rest rooms, showers, changing rooms and protected snorkel pools.
-The pontoon operated by Quicksilver Cruises also has an “underwater observatory,” basically a lower level room with glass walls through which you can see fish, divers feeding them, and perhaps coral gardens; it’s shown in the photo below.
+On the Great Barrier Reef are a number of “pontoons.”
+These are basically floating platforms equipped with restaurants, rest rooms, showers, changing rooms and protected snorkel pools.
+The pontoon operated by Quicksilver Cruises also has an “underwater observatory.”
+That is a lower level room with glass walls through which you can see fish, divers feeding them, and perhaps coral gardens.
+The observatory is shown in the photo below.

-Snorkel versus scuba is a difficult choice of activities.
-Whether you choose one of these, or one of the less demanding ways to view the underwater world, there is much to enjoy about exploring life under the oceans.
+Snorkel versus scuba poses a difficult choice.
+Whether you choose one of these, or a less demanding sport, there is much to enjoy about exploring life under the oceans.

 Thinkingboy by ryanlerch on openclipart.org